PhD in Criminology, Law and Society

 Program at a Glance

 Doctoral students take a set of core, analytical methods, and elective courses, write a major area paper, and complete a dissertation.
-Typically, full-time students complete the required coursework during their first two years in the program, write a thesis in their second year (if required), and complete the major area paper in their third year.

 The PhD program accepts students with or without a previous graduate degree.
 Students who enter the doctoral program with a bachelor's degree will earn the MA in criminology, law and society as an integral part of the doctorate.